shejialuo/code_for_study/Network/TCP_IP/volume1/chapter 13/README.md

 Many implementations prevent this infinite wait in the FIN_WAIT_2 state as follows:
 A timer would be set.
 If the connection is idle when the timer expires.
 TCP moves the connection into the CLOSED state.

+## 13.4 Reset Segments

+For a reset segment to be accepted by a TCP, the ACK bit field must be set and the ACK Number field must be within the valid window.

+### 13.4.1 Aborting a Connection

++ *Orderly release*: terminate a connection normally.
++ *Abortive release*: abort a connection by sending a reset.

+Aborting a connection provides two features to the application:

+1. any queued data is thrown away and a reset segment is sent immediately.
+2. the receiver of the reset can tell that the other end did an abort.

+The sockets API provides this capability by using the "linger on close" socket option (SO_LINGER) with a 0 linger value.

+### 13.4.2 Half-Open Connections

+A TCP connection is said to be *half-open* if one end has closed or aborted the connection without the knowledge of the other end.
+This can happen anytime one of the peers crashes.

+Another common cause of a half-open connection is when one host is powered off instead of shut down properly.
+This happens, when PCs are being used to run remote login clients and are switched off at the end of the day.
+If there was no data transfer going on when the power was cut, the server will *never* know the client disappeared.
+When the user comes in the next morning, powers on the PC, and starts a new session, a new occurrence of the server is started on the server host.
+This can lead to many half-open TCP connections on the server host.

+### 13.4.3 TIME-WAIT Assassination

+When client remains in the TIME_WAIT state, when client receives old segments from server, it determines that both the sequence number and ACK values are "old".
+When receiving such old segments, TCP responds by sending an ACK with the most current sequence number and ACK values.
+However, when the server receives this segment, it has no information whatsoever about the connection and therefore replies with an RST segment.
+It would cause the client to prematurely transition from TIME_WAIT to CLOSED.
+Most systems avoid this problem by simply not reacting to reset segments while in the TIME_WAIT state.